SPICA-group/spica-tools/README.md

     cg_spica map2cg -h

-You can see the available option of the command by this if the command path is properly added to your PATH.
+You can see the available option of the commands by this if the command path is properly added to your PATH.
 Cg_spica requires several python libraries to excute some codes that include arithmetic operation and load trajectory files obtained from MD simulation.
 The libraries are listed in `requirements.txt` in the top directory and can be installed with `pip` by the following command: